caffeinated-pixels/pacman-game/readme.md

 I based the animation on this [codepen](https://codepen.io/wifi/pen/olKxE)

 Pacman is divided into a top and bottom `<div>`, each with a background colour of yellow.
 We use the `border-radius` property to turn each half into a semi-circle.
 We then use `transform` and `@keyframes` to rotate each half in opposite directions (35deg and -35deg).
 Cute!

+### Audio on iOS

+So, iOS disables the playback of any HTML5 audio that is not directly initiated by the user.
+I guess this is to prevent annoying autoplaying music, etc, but it's very frustrating when you're trying to implement game audio!

+I found a hack to workaround this issue.
+Basically, you can "unlock" the audio objects by setting up an event listener that plays all the sounds the first time the user touches the screen (`touchstart` event).
+Obviously, we don't want the user to hear this, so we need to immediately stop and reset each sample.